Valpodi/enterprisediodeemulator/README.md

 ### Configuring the UDP port forwarding mapping:
-Inside the config folder you will find a file named [portConfig.json](Emulator/config/portConfig.json).
-In this file, in the routingTable block, are the mappings of the source ports to destination IP addresses.
+In [portConfig.json](Emulator/config/portConfig.json) the routingTable block contains the mappings of the source ports to destination IP addresses.

     "routingTable": [{
             "ingressPort": {{ Ingress Port }},